 - You can omit the module-name, thereby obtaining the initialization default.
-For example, MODIFY = (.2). - The trc subparameter is optional.
+For example, MODIFY = (,2). - The trc subparameter is optional.
 If you omit it, you can omit the parentheses.
-However, if you omit it, you must not code it as a null; for example, MODIFY = (TAB1,) is invalid.

 Identifies a copy-modification module in SYS1.IMAGELIB.
 The module-name is 1 through 4 alphanumeric or national characters.